 This is a two-year program with the first year accredited by the ACGME.
 The second year offers a graduated junior attending experience (no call or weekends) and clinical enhancement rotations (either at CHOP or external institutions) in areas of specific clinical interest to the candidate (i.e. vascular malformations, skull-base, etc.).
 Leadership and business of medicine training (Wharton Course, ACPE annual course, Zupko coding course) are also offered in the second year.

 - How to apply

 Please follow the San Francisco Match CAS instructions and upload or mail the following, non-CAS required materials, to Beth McCullough, program coordinator, at the address listed below (no staples please):

 - Three reference letters

 - Board score copies (USLME Steps I-III, FLEX Parts I-III, NBME Parts I-III or ECFMG equivalent)

 - Start date: July 1

-- Program duration: One or two years
+- Program duration: Two years

 - Fellows/positions per year: Two

 The Children’s Hospital of Philadelphia